DBRepo-Project/dbrepo/SECURITY.md

 ## Supported versions

-Security fixes are provided for the latest stable DBRepo release line.
+We provide security fixes for the latest stable DBRepo release line.
 Older releases generally do not receive security backports.
-The supported remediation for older deployments is to upgrade to a maintained release.
+If you run an older release, upgrade to a maintained release.

 Operators of DBRepo instances are encouraged to subscribe to release notifications, review release notes, and keep deployments up to date.